What do I need to know about the college admission process?

 Your transcript contains all of the classes you’ve taken at North Allegheny from grades 9-12.
 Only final grades are listed.

-You can find your unofficial transcript on your Tyler account under the Documents tile.
+You can find your unofficial transcript on your Tyler account under Documents.
 It is a good idea to have a copy to review and check for accuracy, be aware of your grade point average which will help guide you to find appropriate schools, and to take on college visits if necessary.
 Keep in mind transcripts are updated after each semester only.
 This is the same as the your official transcript except official transcripts are signed and sent directly to a college/university, scholarship, or military officer from the counseling office.

 Class rank will not be reported by the school through any means (applications, school reports, letters of recommendation, etc.) A student can choose to report their rank to a school but it will not be verified by the school.